chrislewisdev/sleep-paradox/README.md

 ## Credits

 - Programming: staticlinkage
-- Art: Urigamiart and Locusbelmont
+- Art: Urigamiart
 - Music: Nikku4211

+Locusbelmont also assisted with some sprite work.

 Fonts used are the work of Sparklin Labs / Pixel-boy under Creative Commons